This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 H2-H6

-Your H2-H6 content is anything that is between <h2,3,4,5,6> </h2,3,4,5,6> tags in your webpage's source code.
+Your H2-H6 content is anything between <h2,3,4,5,6> </h2,3,4,5,6> tags in your webpage's source code.

-A page can have multiple of each of the H2-H6 elements.
+A page can have multiple H2-H6 elements.

 Hyperlinked elements

 Elements of your page that are anchored/hyperlinked, including images and text.
-Anything that is between <a> </a> tags is considered an anchor.
+Anything between <a> </a> tags is considered an anchor.

 If some suggested keywords, images, or headings are hyperlinked, we would not count them towards occurances.

 Anchored content is not calculated towards the score, as it describes the page it links to rather than the page it's on.
-So if you're making a hyperlink out of a term, you're telling the crawler: Hey, this page is about what I wrote in <a> tag of my code.
+So if you're making a hyperlink out of a term, you're telling the crawler: Hey, this page is about what I wrote in the <a> tag of my code.

 Internal links